What Are Factors Of 93

 The factors of 93 provide a stepping stone to explore more advanced mathematical concepts:

 • Perfect Numbers: A perfect number is a positive integer that is equal to the sum of its proper divisors (excluding itself).
-For example, 6 is a perfect number (1 + 2 + 3 = 6).
+As an example, 6 is a perfect number (1 + 2 + 3 = 6).
 While 93 isn't a perfect number, exploring the concept highlights the importance of understanding divisors and their sums.

 • Abundant and Deficient Numbers: Abundant numbers are those where the sum of their proper divisors exceeds the number itself, while deficient numbers have a sum of proper divisors less than the number.
 93 is a deficient number.